Lindisfarne College, New Zealand: Houses

-It is named after the Bishopric of Durham, in the cathedral of which the remains of King Oswald and St. Cuthbert are interred.

 Funding

 In January 2016 it was reported that Lindisfarne receives an annual average of $4000 per student in private donations, the highest of any state-integrated school in New Zealand.
 Between the period 2000-2020 the college received a total of $22,345,987 in private donations.

 As of 2017 the college reportedly charges $12650 per year for day students.
 Although this includes several voluntary components, the charges are bundled together as "consolidated fees."